FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

     name: app-config
 ```

 4. Use the Explorer to open the `app.js` file.
 The path to this file is `CC201/labs/3_K8sScaleAndUpdate/`.
-Find the line that says, `res.send()`.
-'Welcome to ' + hostname + '!
-Your app is up and running!\n'
+Find the line that says, `res.send('Welcome to ' + hostname + '!
+Your app is up and running!\n')`.

 <img src="images/store config 4.jpg">

 Edit this line to look like the following: